PlutoZhang/Zowe-docs/topics/cli-installplugins.md

 You can install the following plug-ins:

-  - **CA Endevor**
-    Use `@brightside/endevor` in your command syntax to install, update, and validate the CA Endevor plug-in.
-  - **CA File Master Plus**
-    Use `@brightside/filemasterplus` in your command syntax to install, update, and validate the CA File Master Plus plug-in.
   - **IBM Db2 Database**
     Use `@brightside/db2` in your command syntax to install, update, and validate the IBM Db2 Database plug-in.